5-minute read

 You can check your company’s accounting period by signing in to HMRC’s online service.
 It’ll usually be in line with your company’s financial statements and annual accounts.
 Most businesses have a 12-month accounting period – your accounting period can’t be longer than 12 months.

-This is where corporation tax gets complicated, because the payment deadline differs from other taxes, and depends on your accounting period:
+This is where things get complicated, because the corporation tax payment deadline differs from other taxes, and depends on your accounting period:

 If you've just started your small business, you may have two corporation tax accounting periods, as your accounting period can’t be longer than 12 months.